 This yarn is part of my artist collection, and it's one of my own favorites.
 It was inspired by Renoir's portrait, "Mademoiselle Irene Cahen d'Andvers."
 It was commissioned by the little girl's father.
 Here's a link to the painting.

 The colors are mocha brown, forest green, thyme, ballet pink, a bit of red, a bit of dark blue, and a lot of very light blue with some yarn left white.
 There's also some lavender where colors combined.
 Because of the random nature of the colors, it isn't likely to pool.
 It also means that each skein is unique with the same colors but different placement of each color.

 I used my Sparkly Merino Sock base this time, which is made of 92% superwash merino and 8% sparkly lurex.
 It's a lovely base for shawls and cowls and hats.

 Renoir on Sparkly Merino Sock

 409 yards / 4 oz / 4 plies

 Care: Machine or hand wash cold and air dry

 Renoir would look wonderful with Verdigris or Rosy-Fingered Dawn.

-Please consider signing up for my weekly newsletter.
+If you haven't already done so, please take a moment to sign up for my weekly newsletter.
 You'll find secret sales for subscribers only, interviews with pattern designers, tutorials, and announcement for new product lines.
-You'll also receive a one-time coupon code worth 15% off your purchase by email as soon as you sign up.
+You'll also receive a one-time coupon code by email as soon as you sign up.